smlabto/polidashboard/README.md

 `sudo -u postgres psql -c "CREATE ROLE \"polidashboard-viewer\" WITH LOGIN PASSWORD 'viewer';"`

+Change password as you see fit

 `sudo -u postgres psql -d polidashboard -c "ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO \"polidashboard-viewer\";"`

-From here, change passwords as you see fit

 **Create the tables in the database:**